cosmicCode42/OC-archive/README.md

 ## Future Additions
 - Addition of an administrator user system.
 Admins would be able to delete genres or remove users from the Archive.
-- Functionality for a user to delete their account from the Archive.

 ## Testing